Evil clown drawings are what you have been asking for and it is exactly what I am going to deliver with this shiny tutorial on the Drawing Factory.

 Evil clown drawings – Step 5

-By re-shaping the jaw line we have given to our clown a much harder and imposing aspect.
+By re-shaping the jawline we have given our clown a much harder and imposing aspect.

 Evil clown drawings – Step 6

-In this step I have reworked the mouth and teeth a little bit and added a fair amount of wrincles to the clown face.
-The wrincles serve two purposes: the first is suggesting the contraction of the face that is deformed by an evil kind of laugh; the second is to give the face a bit of depth and a touch of realism which increases the scary effect.
+In this step, I have reworked the mouth and teeth a little bit and added a fair amount of wrinkles to the clown face.
+The wrinkles serve two purposes: the first is to suggest the contraction of the face that is deformed by an evil kind of laugh; the second is to give the face a bit of depth and a touch of realism which increases the scary effect.

 Evil clown drawings – Step 7

-Now is a good time to take a breath and give a solid look to your creation to see if it needs something particular to make it better.
-It is also a good time to start cleaning the drawing and start define more clearly the lines that you want in your drawings and those that you do not want in.
+Now is a good time to take a breath and give a solid look at your creation to see if it needs something particular to make it better.
+It is also a good time to start cleaning the drawing and start defining more clearly the lines that you want in your drawings and those that you do not want in.

 Evil clown drawings – Step 8

-In this case I ask you to explore different solutions to that I have used for my evil clown.
-Search the internet and find clown make-ups, put them on your drawing and make your evil clown perfect.
+In this case, I ask you to explore different solutions to what I have used for my evil clown.
+Search the internet and find clown make-up, put them on your drawing, and make your evil clown perfect.

-With the next and last step we will finish the drawing that, honestly, does not need very much to look perfectly scary.
-I will just define the contour better and colour the ear-ring.
+With the next and last step, we will finish the drawing that, honestly, does not need very much to look perfectly scary.
+I will just define the contour better and color the earring.
 I hope you had fun drawing this evil clown!